Maureen220/MechaCar_Statistical_Analysis/README.md

 2. The slope of the linear model is not zero, as we have rejected the null hypothesis on several factors.
 That can also be observed the P-value, which is 5.35e-11 and below the 0.05 statistical significance standard.

-3. This model predicts the MechaCar prototypes effectively because of the observed R-squared value, which is observed at 0.71.
+3. This model predicts the MechaCars prototypes effectively because of the observed R-squared value, which is observed at 0.71.
 This means that there is a 71% confidence that the data is effective in determining conclusions.
 <br></br>

 ## **Summary Statistics on Suspension Coils:**